Roman-Supernova-PIT/phrosty/examples/perlmutter/README.md

 ```
 podman-hpc login registry.nersc.gov
 ```
 with your usual NERSC username and password, and the redoing the pull.
 Once you've logged in once on perlmutter, it will probably remember it for a long time, having written some credential file somewhere in your home directory, so this login step will not usually be necessary.
 It may be that only Roman SN PIT members have access to the m4385 repository.
 If you're in the PIT and this doesn't work, contact Rob Knop.
-If you're not in the PIT and this doesn't work, try using the image `docker.io/rknop/roman-snpit-dev:v0.0.1`.)
+If you're not in the PIT and this doesn't work, try using the image `docker.io/rknop/roman-snpit-env:cuda-dev`.)

 Verify that you got it with the command `podman-hpc images`, which should show (at least):
 ```
 REPOSITORY                                      TAG         IMAGE ID      CREATED            SIZE        R/O
-registry.nersc.gov/m4385/rknop/roman-snpit-dev  v0.0.1      22f0c5ffe9ba  2 weeks ago  13.3 GB     false
+registry.nersc.gov/m4385/rknop/roman-snpit-env  cuda-dev    07db212294db  About an hour ago  10.7 GB     false
-registry.nersc.gov/m4385/rknop/roman-snpit-dev  v0.0.1      22f0c5ffe9ba  2 weeks ago  13.3 GB     true
+registry.nersc.gov/m4385/rknop/roman-snpit-env  cuda-dev    07db212294db  About an hour ago  10.7 GB     true
 ```

-(The Image ID may not match exactly, and of course the Created time will probably be different.)
+(The Image ID may not match exactly, and of course the Created time will be larger.)
 The `R/O false` version is the image you pulled directly, and will only be available on the login node where you ran the pull.
 More important is the `R/O true` (the readonly, or "squashed", image).
 This one should be available on all login nodes and all compute nodes.
 (You can verify this by running `podman-hpc images` on another login node; you should see only the `R/O true` image there.)

 If you've pulled images before, and you're now working on a new login node, you will only see the `R/O=true` image.
 That's the only image you really need, so in that case there's no need to pull the image again.